 Gut Health

-The increased stress can take a huge toll on your immune system.
-When you feel stressed, your body releases a surge of chemicals and hormones – like adrenaline and cortisol.
+The increased stress of our ever-changing lives can take a huge toll on our immune systems.[1]
+When you feel stressed, your body releases a surge of chemicals and hormones—like adrenaline and cortisol.
 And when your system gets flooded with those, it can weaken your immune system.

 An over-stressed immune system doesn’t pack the same germ-fighting punch, and that can leave you more vulnerable to anything that’s going around.